Megaflan/Moonbeam/README.md

 For example:
 "Moonbeam.exe -e "C:\folder""
 The program has various parameters and use modes.
-The first two parameters that you need to insert are:
+The first three parameters that you may need to insert are:

 	- "-e" to export MBM to XML
 	- "-i" to import XML to MBM